Programmes

 Important Dates

-(Successful polytechnic diploma applicants who have applied for BA(Hons) programmes will be informed of their outcome progressively by Jun 2023).
+Successful applicants who have applied for BA (Hons) programmes will be informed of their outcome progressively from 30 Apr 2024 onwards.

 Entry requirements